magento/devdocs/guides/v1.0/architecture/view/page-assets.md

 <p><img src="{{ site.baseurl }}common/images/view_asset-interfaces.png" alt="Asset interfaces"></p>

-The classes implementing the interfaces are responsible for:
+The classes Implement the interfaces are responsible for:

 * Remote: Implements an asset for which there is only URL and content type information.
 Used for rendering included RSS feeds, for example.
 * File: Implements  a local asset that is referred using a relative path in Magento file system.
 The same relative path invariant is appended to the base URL when the full URL is requested.
 Because these assets are available locally, the Magento system can work with them in many ways; for example, transform the content, merge assets, or substitute with other assets.